justinwoo/node-purescript/README.md

 [ISC License](./LICENSE) © 2017 - 2018 Shinnosuke Watanabe

-The original PureScript logo is included in [purescript/purescript](https://github.com/purescript/purescript) repository which is licensed under [the 3-Clause BSD License](https://github.com/purescript/purescript/blob/master/LICENSE).
+The [artwork](./media/artwork.svg) is a derivative of [PureScript logo](https://github.com/purescript/logo/blob/master/PS_Logo_Final.svg) by [Gareth Hughes](https://github.com/goodworkson) used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), and it is also licensed under CC BY 4.0 by Shinnosuke Watanabe.